Wooden figurine on cube and plastic magnifying glass on yellow background

 • Extensive networks of pre-vetted candidates (including passive candidates)

-• Solid understanding of what it takes to thrive in marketing roles
+• A solid understanding of what it takes to thrive in marketing roles

 • Direct insights into industry trends and salary benchmarks